 Claremont is a very small city located in the state of North Carolina.
 With a population of 1,365 people and two constituent neighborhoods, Claremont is the 358th largest community in North Carolina.

-Unlike some cities, Claremont isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Claremont are a mix of both white- and blue-collar jobs.
-Overall, Claremont is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Claremont who work in office and administrative support (17.32%), sales jobs (11.85%), and teaching (11.07%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Claremont is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Claremont is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Claremont who work in office and administrative support (14.64%), teaching (10.87%), and sales jobs (9.86%).

 As is often the case in a small city, Claremont doesn't have a public transportation system that people use for their commute.

-The education level of Claremont citizens is a little higher than the average for US cities and towns: 23.38% of adults in Claremont have at least a bachelor's degree.
+The overall education level of Claremont is somewhat higher than in the average US city of 21.84%: 28.85% of adults 25 and older in the city have at least a bachelor's degree.

+Claremont is a somewhat ethnically-diverse city.
 The people who call Claremont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claremont residents report their race to be White, followed by Black or African-American.
-Claremont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.97% of the city’s residents.
-Important ancestries of people in Claremont include English, Irish, Polish, and European.
+Important ancestries of people in Claremont include English, Irish, Scottish, and European.

 The most common language spoken in Claremont is English.
 Other important languages spoken here include Spanish and Miao/Hmong.